jbavari/jbavari.github.io/source/_posts/2015-12-15-scoreboard-forms-in-react-and-angular-2.markdown

 Dev tooling is not straight forward - you have to decide yourself.
 Figuring how to plug in rendering steps between state changes. `this.setState({})` with some state information.

+# Differences between the two

+The main difference I can see if how Angular 2 specifies its `selector` to find out how it attaches to a DOM element you specify.

+React just follows using JSX to specify the component, which you can pass in properties.

+Angular 2 takes the approach of keeping state and doing stateful checks from its Virtual DOM diff'ing.
+However, the templating directives you can use, like `*ngIf` requires handling a template of some sort, where as React, you can just use JavaScript conditionals to render your DOM.

 # Conclusions